lyft/cartography/docs/root/install.md

 1. **Get and run Cartography**

     1. Run `pip install cartography` to install our code.

+    1. Set up Neo4j 4.x support: Set environment variable to true with `export EXPERIMENTAL_NEO4J_4X_SUPPORT=True`

+            ⚠️ This is a temporary fix that is necessary for cartography to support the new query syntax of Neo4j 4.x.
+A more permanent solution is in progress. ⚠️

     1. Finally, to sync your data: